Taum Sauk Energy Center

-The Taum Sauk Plant is located approximately 120 miles southwest of St. Louis in the scenic Ozark highlands.
+The Taum Sauk Energy Center is located approximately 120 miles southwest of St. Louis in the scenic Ozark highlands.
 It began operation in 1963.
 The upper reservoir was rebuilt in 2010.

-Taum Sauk is used primarily on a peaking basis and is put into operation when the demand for electricity is greatest.
-The pump storage system works much like a conventional hydroelectric plant, but is usually used only to meet daily peak power demands for short periods.
-Water stored in an upper reservoir is released to flow through turbines and into a lower reservoir during high energy demands.
-Then, overnight, when the demand for electricity is low, the water is pumped back into the upper reservoir, where it is stored until needed.
-As water passes through the powerhouse, water spins the turbines, which drive generators to produce electricity.
+It is used for short periods when the demand for electricity is greatest.
+Water stored in the upper reservoir is released to flow through turbines and into a lower reservoir.
+As water passes through the powerhouse, it spins the turbines, which drive generators to produce electricity.
+Overnight, or when the demand for electricity is low, the water is pumped back into the upper reservoir, where it is stored until needed.